-Southeast Asia is well known for its annual monsoon season, which in addition to heavy rains, brings huge electrical storms, causing serious incidents and material losses, as was the case of the lightning which struck this bronze statue, an important tourists attraction.
+Southeast Asia is well known for its annual monsoon season, which in addition to heavy rains, brings huge electrical storms, causing serious incidents and material losses, as was the case of the LIGHTNING WHICH STRUCK this bronze statue, an important tourists attraction.

-You can access up to the Buddha's chest level, 85 meters up, in an internal lift; there are windows in the Buddha at that level, to observe the panorama of the surrounding areas.
+You can access up to the Buddha's chest level, 85 metres up, in an internal lift; there are windows in the Buddha at that level, to observe the panorama of the surrounding areas.

 The statue is surrounded by a park and gardens with all kinds of plants that bloom in all seasons.
 In addition, several festivals and seasons are celebrated with fireworks.